triton-inference-server/triton_distributed/CONTRIBUTING.md

   - Avoid committing commented-out code.

+  - Internal CI tests will be executed only after a repository maintainer has explicitly approved your pull request.

   - Wherever possible, each PR should address a single concern.
 If there are several otherwise-unrelated things that should be fixed to reach a desired endpoint, it is perfectly fine to open several